Kellwaxx11/Tailscale-AIOStreams-Docker/README.md

     sudo docker compose up -d

+you can start it without the -d to debug any errors

 If all good you should see a new node (device) in your tailscale admin page names **ts-stremio** or to the name you changed hostname to

-To use your self hosted addon , copy the domain name from Tailscale admin page, under machines, next to your new device it should look something like
+To use your self hosted AIOStreams, copy the domain name from Tailscale admin page, under machines, next to your new device it should look something like

     ts-aiostreams.tailxxxxxx.ts.net